Tinkerforge/doc/en/source/Kits/ServerRoomMonitoring/ServerRoomMonitoring.rst

 Further Enhancements
 --------------------

-If you have modded, extended or improved the Starter Kit: Server Room Monitoring in any way and you have published your results on our `Wiki <http://www.tinkerunity.org/wiki/>`__, on your blog or similar:
+If you have modded, extended or improved the kit in any way and you have published your results on our `Wiki <http://www.tinkerunity.org/wiki/>`__, on your blog or similar:
 Please give us a notice.
 We would love to add a link to your project here!